Why choose Val de Fontenay as your western terminus?

 - the insertion of bicycle facilities and lanes dedicated to buses would imply too great an impact on the Boulevard de Strasbourg (in particular on parking lots and alignment trees).

-However, the project will be accompanied by a reorganisation of the local bus network in order to maintain the current level of service between the municipalities of Neuilly-Plaisance and Nogent-sur-Marne.
+However, the project will be accompanied by a reorganisation of the local bus network precisely defined 2 to 3 years before the project is commissioned in order to maintain the current level of service in Nogent-sur-Marne.